AlisonGraham75/JavaScript-Playground/README.md

 - 7-Express-Web-Frameworks.js - a simple example on how to use Express Web Framework

 ## You must download/install NodeJS to run these scripts.
-### Test intallation by running 'node -v' in a terminal
+### Test installation by running 'node -v' in a terminal